Incoming & Prospective Students & Families

 Where can I find information about course offerings and special academic programs?
 Please see our Course Catalog.
 The Online Course Catalog is on our website under the Academics tab.

 Which state tests will my student take and when?
-Students in the class of 2028 will take the Smarter Balanced Assessment (SBA) in English Language Arts and in Math the spring of their 10th grade year.
+Students take the Smarter Balanced Assessment (SBA) in English Language Arts and in Math the spring of their 10th grade year.
 Students will take the Washington Comprehensive Assessment of Science (WCAS) in the spring of their junior year.
 Additional and updated information can be found on the OSPI website.

 What other standardized tests might my student take at Ballard?
-Students will have the opportunity to take the PSAT/NMQT in October of their junior year.
-SPS offers an SAT exam for seniors in the fall during the school day.
-If your student takes an AP class, AP testing occurs in May.
+Students may have (follow district announcements) an opportunity to take the PSAT/NMQT in fall of their junior year.
+SPS may offer an SAT exam for seniors in the fall during the school day.
+If your student takes an AP class, AP testing occurs in May (must preregister & prepay in fall).
 An overview of Ballard’s Testing Schedule will be available in early October, and can be found on the following BHS Assessment Overview.

 What are “The Source/PowerSchool” and “Schoology Pages” and how do I access them?
 The Source/PowerSchool is a progress report system on which teachers can choose to post grades and assignments for their students and parents to see.
 Students and parents can use the Source from home to monitor the student’s attendance and completion of assignments.
 In addition, teachers have Schoology Pages for their classes which often hold updated class assignment information, materials, and messages to students and parents.
 The best way for students to access and/or create a login for the Source and Teacher Schoology Pages is through the Ballard High School website and select “Student Portal” at the top of the page.